 Many of us will have experienced damp or condensation in our homes at some point.
 While it’s easy to pass these things off as no big deal, both can eventually lead to property issues if not protected against.

-The first step to treating damp is to identify whether you have rising damp or penetrating damp.
+When tackling any form of damp problem, the first step to treating damp is to identify whether you have rising damp or penetrating damp.
+Whether it is rising damp or penetrating damp, it is important to recognise the signs of damp and how to treat effectively.

-Rising damp is caused by ground water moving up through a wall or floor.
-While most walls and floors allow some water in, it’s usually stopped from causing damage by a barrier called a damp-proof course or damp-proof membrane.
+Rising damp is caused by groundwater moving up through a wall or floor by capillary action.
+While most walls and floors allow some water in, rising damp is usually stopped from causing damage by a barrier called a damp-proof course (DPC) or damp-proof membrane (DPM).
+It’s this barrier that protects against moisture rising and preserves masonry and any internal wall damage.

 - Damaged or rotting skirting boards or plaster.